siliconarts/RayCore-1000/README.md

 ## Introduction
 RayCore Series 1000 is an ideal real-time ray-tracing GPU IP for mobile and embedded applications.
 This state-of-the-art GPU IP provides reality-like 3D graphics by fully supporting natural light effects such as reflection, refraction, transmission, and various types of shadow.
-As an Intel Gold partner, we provide you with a ray tracing GPU solution that has RayCore 1000 integrated into Intel Arria 5 FPGA.
+As an Intel Gold partner, we provide you with a ray tracing GPU solution that has RayCore 1000 integrated into Intel Arria V FPGA.

-similar to the OpenGL ES 1.1 syntax --> Easy to develop
+Raycore 1000 API is similar to the OpenGL ES 1.1, which enables users to easily develop their applications.

 ![Lake](./image/lake.png)
 Water Wave: Image rendered by RayCore 1000